DerellLicht/ndir32/readme.txt

                                 Installation

 The only installation required by NDIR is to place *.EXE and NDIR.INI somewhere in your path, so they can be located when you run them from a DOS prompt.
+If ndir.ini does not exist in the location where the .exe file is located, it will be created with default values, the first time the program is run.

 ***************************************************************************